 The Park Stewardship Program is designed to connect individuals with nature through volunteering, safe and healthy parks, and education.

-The program is run by the City Park Ranger, who works in cooperation with the Olympia Police Department to patrol the City of Olympia Parks and educate the public about park code in order to make our parks safe and healthy for the community.
+The Ranger Program consists of two permanent and three seasonal positions.
+The park rangers work in cooperation with the Olympia Police Department to patrol the City of Olympia Parks and educate the public about park rules in order to make our parks safe and healthy for the community.

-Come learn about our natural environment in an 'outdoor classroom' at one of Olympia's parks, home to a wide variety of natural and cultural resources.
+Come learn about the natural environment in an 'outdoor classroom' at one of Olympia's parks, home to a wide variety of natural and cultural resources.

 Upcoming Environmental Education Events